 Exploratory Research Funding Application Guidelines

-Exploratory Research Funding proposals should respond to our thematic calls.
-This call is currently closed.
-See our themes for details and deadlines.
+We accept Exploratory Research Funding proposals that respond to our thematic calls.
+Our current theme is Postcolonial natural history collections and museum and archive practices.
 Funding available: up to £30000 per award.
+This call is not yet open.

 What is the funding for?